undecaf/typo3-dev/README.md

-[bindfs](https://bindfs.org/) (available only for Debian-like and MacOS hosts) is a [FUSE](https://github.com/libfuse/libfuse) filesystem that can provide a bind-mounted view of these files and directories with their UIDs and GIDs mapped to your UID and GID.
+[bindfs](https://bindfs.org/) (available only for Debian-like and MacOS hosts) is a [FUSE](https://github.com/libfuse/libfuse) filesystem that resolves this situation.
+It can provide a bind-mounted view of the files and directories in a volume with their UIDs and GIDs mapped to your own UID and GID.

 First install [bindfs](https://bindfs.org/) from the repositories of your distribution.